university-of-york/research-it-documentation/docs/source/getting_started/quickstart.rst

 Develop and Test
 ----------------

 Develop and test the the job you plan to create.
 Remember not to leave a proper job running on the login node as this can affect other users.
-If you are testing something and need to kill the command whilst it's running, press ``Ctrl + C``.
+If you are testing something and need to kill the command whilst it's running, press ``Ctrl + c``.

 Create Job Script